 Only a very few parts of medieval Nancy remain today.
 The most impressive example is the Craffe Gate (or Porte de la Craffe) at the far end of the old town.
 Built in the 14th century the gate used to house a sinister prison.
 The Lorraine Cross visible above the entrance was a later addition from the 19th century.

 7. The arcaded square of Monpazier, Périgord

 Listed as one of France’s most beautiful villages, Monpazier was built as a bastide where the narrow streets – organised in a grid layout within the ramparts – are centred around the arcaded market square.
-Known as Place des Cornières, the square is lined with medieval and 17th century houses whose ground floor form the arches of an arcade filled with shops.
-On the square is a covered market dating back to the 16th century with a timber roof frame supporter by wooden pillars.
+Known as Place des Cornières, the square is lined with medieval and 17th-century houses whose ground floor forms the arches of an arcade filled with shops.
+On the square is a covered market dating back to the 16th century with a timber roof frame supported by wooden pillars.

 8. The beach of Trouville, Normandy

 The beach of Trouville in Normandy was painted by Eugène Boudin and Claude Monet on many occasions.
 Trouville was originally a fishermen village in the département of Calvados and borders Deauville.
 The Promenade des Planches runs parallel to the seashore for about 1km.

 Situated in Tournemire (département of Cantal, Upper Auvergne), the castle of Anjony was built in the 15th century of reddish basalt.
 The old well-preserved castle consists of a keep flanked with four corner towers (40 m tall).
 The castle overlooks the green and peaceful landscape of the Doire valley.